 Shape the Loaves (10 minutes): Generously flour your work surface.
 Gently pour the dough out with a dough scraper, preserving air bubbles.
 Dust the top with flour and divide into two portions with a floured scraper.
 Gently shape each into a 10x6-inch rectangle, avoiding heavy pressing.
 Transfer to two parchment-lined baking sheets.
 Dimple top of loaf lightly to press out any large air bubbles (be gentle).

-Bake the Loaves (35-40 minutes): Add an oven-safe pan filled with 1 cup of water to the lower rack and slide the parchment with loaf onto the middle wire rack.
-Bake for 35-40 minutes, rotating the sheet halfway, until golden brown and 200°F (93°C) internally.
+Bake the Loaves (35-40 minutes): Add an oven-safe pan filled with 2 cup of water to the lower rack and slide the parchment with loaf onto the middle wire rack.
+Bake for 35-40 minutes, rotating the loaf halfway through baking, until golden brown and 200°F (93°C) internally.
 Crack the oven door 2 inches for the last 5 minutes for a crisper crust.

 Cool and Serve (1 hour): Transfer loaves to a wire rack using the parchment.
 Cool completely for 1 hour before slicing into 1-inch pieces (12-16 slices per loaf).